 - Leg Swings

-Your muscles are now warm, stretched, and motivated…let ’em go!
+Your muscles will be warm, stretched, and motivated…let ’em go!

 Stretching and Warm-up Summary

 An effective blueprint for a workout routine, from pre-workout through the post-workout cool-down, covers the following 4 routines:

 - Light cardio to warm-up (jog/hop in place) – 1 minute

 - Main Workout – Varies depending on the physical activity

 - Static Stretching (Cool down) – 1 to 2 minutes

 Finally, always remember the golden rules of stretching:

 - Focus on proper breathing – slow, deep breaths provide more oxygen to your blood which in turn provides more oxygen to your muscles (inhale through the nose, exhale through the mouth)